What is a balance transfer?

 You cannot transfer balances between MBNA accounts.

-Once the transfer has been processed you cannot cancel it and any fees cannot be returned.
+Once the balance transfer has been processed you cannot cancel it and any fees cannot be returned.

 0% interest cards explained